 As is often the case in a small town, Ozone doesn't have a public transportation system that people use for their commute.

-Ozone is an extremely ethnically-diverse town.
 The people who call Ozone home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ozone residents report their race to be Native Hawaiian.
+The greatest number of Ozone residents report their race to be White.
 Important ancestries of people in Ozone include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

-The most common language spoken in Ozone is Polish.
-Other important languages spoken here include Other Asian languages and Pacific Island languages.
+The most common language spoken in Ozone is English.
+Other important languages spoken here include Polish and Other Asian languages.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Ozone, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.